Dynamics of states of infinite quantum systems as a cornerstone of the second law of thermodynamics: The second law as a theorem for two classes of models of interacting spins at : the necessity of extended perturbations

-clearly satisfies condition ~\eqref{(2.36)}, i.e., it is not a convex combination of the two ground states $\omega_{0}^{\pm}$.
-In fact, $\omega_{f}^{1}$ is a pure state, characterized by a rational number $f$ satisfying ~\eqref{(3.15)}.
+In fact, $\omega_{f}^{1}$ is a pure state, characterized by a rational number $f$ satisfying ~\eqref{(3.13)}.
 Any two of these pure states are disjoint by ~\eqref{(3.2)} and Hepp's lemma ~\eqref{(3.4)}, with the analogue of $\eta_{\omega}$ in ~\eqref{(3.4)} defined by

-The values of the ``macroscopic pointer positions'' are, in the present case, the different rationals satisfying ~\eqref{(3.15)}.
+The values of the ``macroscopic pointer positions'' are, in the present case, the different rationals satisfying ~\eqref{(3.12)}.
 We have thus a countable infinity of distinct pure states (being disjoint, they cannot be unitarily equivalent, and thus not equal, two by two), parametrized by all rationals between zero and one.
 They satisfy the assumption of proposition ~\ref{prop:2.4.1} concerning the limit state being the tracial state, by theorem ~\ref{th:2.1}.
 The modified second law (Clausius) then follows from proposition ~\ref{prop:2.4.1}.
 Finally, the second assertion of the theorem follows from \cite{BKR}, because the anisotropic ferromagnetic Heisenberg Hamiltonian ~\eqref{(2.8)} has a gap. \end{proof} \end{theorem}

 \section{Epilogue: Why does the mean entropy increase?
-The Universe, the time-arrow and the role of quantum fields, and some problems posed by AQFT}
+The Universe, the time-arrow, AQFT and Earman's principle}